mariabenitocst/UncertaintiesDMinTheMW/README.md

 # Quantifying Astrophysical Uncertainties in the Galactic Dark Matter Distribution

-Here we make availabe the likelihood profile of the full data-driven analysis presented in Benito et al. (in prep.)
+Here we make availabe the likelihood profile of the full data-driven analysis presented in Benito et al. ([1901.02460](https://arxiv.org/abs/1901.02460))

 ### Brief Description